HMRICF/DL-QSM/AdaptiveConvolutionQSM/README.md

 # Instructions

-The implementation of the Adaptive UNet is stored here: [source code](Model/)
+The implementation of the Adaptive U-Net is stored here: [source code](Model/)

 The model expects a 5D pytorch tensor of the image and a 1D side information tensor as input.